Royal palaces, attractive beaches and an eclectic mix of relaxation and recreation.

 On Thailand’s beautiful Gulf of Siam and just a few hours by road from Bangkok, Hua Hin is home to a Royal Palace and enjoys long attractive beaches, excellent golf courses, a fine choice of hotels and a superb night market with handicrafts galore.

 Renowned as the summer residence of Thailand’s Royal Family, Hua Hin is the epitome of elegance and sophistication.
 Sequestered by three miles of pristine white sands and tall swaying palms, the city’s beachfront is where holiday makers spend their days.
-Creating a dramatic backdrop, the string of luxury hotels create the perfect haven of barefoot luxury for its guests, providing sublime vistas of the glistening ocean below and beyond.
+Creating a dramatic backdrop, the string of luxury hotels create the perfect haven of barefoot luxury for its guests, providing sublime vistas of the glistening ocean.

 For a taste of Hua Hin’s royal history, visit the Maruekatayawan Palace, designed by King Rama VI in 1923.
-Boasting fine examples of traditional raised Thai architecture and crafted purely from teak wood, the palace takes pride as the longest golden teak palace in the world and enjoys peaceful ocean views.
-Once belonging to a royal pavilion in Sanamchan Palace, Hua Hin Railway Station, found at the top end of Damnoern Kasem Road, stands as another delightful part of Thailand’s royal history.
-This beautiful wooden train station is one of the oldest in Thailand and connects to the capital of Bangkok.
+Offering an intricate example of traditional raised Thai architecture and crafted purely from teak wood, the palace takes pride in its status as the longest golden teak palace in the world, overlooking the peaceful ocean.

 Recommended Hua Hin Hotels

 7 nights, Room & Breakfast, 01 Sep '19